anilmainali/wilsonmar.github.io/_posts/2014-08-01-apple-macbook-hardware.md

 $9.99 GRIFITI Palm Pads</a>
 is removeable (rests on rather than glued on the keyboard), so it can be taken off before closing the cover.

+## Case

+Dropping a Macbook can crack the screen.

+But it adds to the weight.